Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 - You have no emergency fund.

-- You keep putting off retirement savings.
+- You keep putting off retirement savings, and there’s nothing in your savings account.

 Here are some solutions to overspending problems.